Lnguyen19/ConnectSphere/README.md

 ## Setup

-To run the Social Media App locally, follow these steps:
+To run Connect-Sphere  locally, follow these steps:

 1. **Clone the repository:**